-Years ago, I volunteered to travel with my wife’s parents across country by air.
-Her father had Parkinson’s disease and her mother had moderately severe Alzheimer’s Disease.
+Years ago, I volunteered to travel with my wife’s parents across the country by air.
+Her father had Parkinson’s disease, and her mother had moderately severe Alzheimer’s Disease.
 They were no longer able to care for themselves in their home in California, so they were moving into their daughter’s home in Missouri.

 The angry parent was unreasonable; his son obviously needed correction.
-I chose not to verbalize my opinion, but instead, I stood to look the enraged father in the eyes and exclaimed, “This man is eighty years old, weighs about ninety pounds, and has Parkinson’s disease.
+I chose not to verbalize my opinion, but instead, I stood to look the enraged father in the eyes.
+Then I whispered, “This man is eighty years old, weighs about ninety pounds, and has Parkinson’s disease.
 Do you really intend to fight him?”
 I think the Lord gave me the calming words.